simply-logical/sphinx-prolog/README.md

 ## TODO ##

-- [ ] TODO(Kacper): SWISH box content should overwrite file import;
-      check the inheritance not to be the file but an existing node
 - [ ] TODO(Kacper): add a SWISH box parameter to manually include SWISH queries

 - [ ] TODO(Kacper): add SWISH queries, both inline and display (ensure that